Monday – Friday, 8am - noon and 1:00pm - 5pm

 In today's world of working parents, it is sometimes necessary for nannies, friends, or relatives to bring a child into be seen.
 It is also sometimes necessary for an older teen of driving age to come by him or her self.
 In these cases please fill out a Consent to Treat form, or a Power of Attorney form.

-In general, please have your pharmacy call our office for medication refills.
+Our patient portal is designed for you to be able to request your prescription(s) online when you message your primary care physician, or please have your pharmacy call our office for medication refills.
 When calling, please specify dose, time given, and quantity desired.
 Please allow 1—2 days for processing.

 Our office policy is to collect payment in full for services at time of the visit, including all copays due.
 We are pleased to accept cash, check, MasterCard, VISA, Discover or American Express, for your convenience.
 If you need to arrange a payment plan, please contact our billing department.